 The beautiful islands of Hawai’i can be described as paradise.
 From lush vegetation to sparkling blue water, delicious food, and friendly people.
 Why not be amongst a small group of people who get to see it from the sky?
 Not from a large commercial airplane or small helicopter but while flying in a state of the art Cirrus SR22, with you at the controls.

-Maui Flight Academy offers several tours ranging from 1 hour to an entire day.
+Among the amazing things to do in Maui, Maui Flight Academy offers several tours ranging from 1 hour to an entire day.
 You and up to 3 others in your party, can take in the breathtaking views.

 Depending on the flight you book, you could fly over a volcano, see the tallest sea cliffs on earth or the largest coral reef in the United States.